American Express – Virtual Reality

-"American Express - Virtual Reality" is the name of a television advertisement for the American Express multinational financial services corporation, created in 1998.
+"American Express – Virtual Reality" is the name of a television advertisement for the American Express multinational financial services corporation, created in 1998.
 Directed by David Kellogg, the spot is one in a series of Visa-bashing ads.

 Synopsis

-A man (Raymond O'Connor) finds happiness in a romantic fantasy of himself ballroom dancing in the arms of a red-haired beauty (Angelica Bridges).
-That is until a store clerk (Brian Klugman) yanks the virtual reality device that produced her.
+A man (Raymond O'Connor) finds happiness in a romantic fantasy of himself ballroom dancing in the arms of a red-haired beauty (Angelica Bridges), until a store clerk (Brian Klugman) yanks the virtual reality device that produced her.
 The clerk tells the man that he put himself above his Visa credit card limit.
 Unlike Visa, American Express has no pre-set limits.
-A tug-of-war quickly ensues between the man and the clerk, which ultimately results in the police being called.
+A tug-of-war ensues between the man and the clerk, which ultimately results in the police being called.

 Reception

 The commercial was nominated for an Emmy for Outstanding Commercial, ultimately losing out to Apple Computer's "Think Different" advertisement.